 Maye is survived by two daughters and two sons.
 Linda Francis, Clearfield, Janice (Steve) Nielsen, Mark (Lana) Francis, Kent (Pam) Francis all of Morgan.
 Also a brother -in -law, Gerald Durrant and a Sister-in-law Masie Whitaker.
 Nine grandchildren, and 24 great grandchildren.

 Preceding her in death were her parents, husband, two sisters, Ila Cottrell, Deone Durrant and Ray Whitaker a cousin, raised as a brother and a great granddaughter, Olivia Maye Francis.

 Funeral services will be held on Monday, April 29, 2019 at 11:00 am at the Rock Chapel, 10 West Young Street in Morgan, Utah.
 A viewing will be held on Sunday, April 28 from 5:00 – 7:00 pm at the Walker Mortuary 45 West 200 North, Morgan, Utah.
 Friends may also visit prior to the Funeral on Monday, April 29 from 9:30 am to 10:30am.

 The family would like give a special thanks to Encompass Health for their caring service especially Corey, Whitni, Mike and Candace.
 Doctor Grant Holland.
 Also to special neighbors, ministering sisters and priesthood brothers and to Larry Wiggle for his thoughtful flowers that brightened moms days.

-To send flowers to Maye's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Maye Francis, please visit our floral store.